ppy/osu-wiki/wiki/Tournaments/osu!_at_UCSD/en.md

 # osu! at UCSD tournaments

-Index page for all of the osu! tournaments hosted by [osu! at UCSD](/wiki/Community/Organisations/osu!_at_UCSD) at the University of California, San Diego.
+Index page for all osu! tournaments hosted by [osu! at UCSD](/wiki/Community/Organisations/osu!_at_UCSD) at the University of California, San Diego.

 - Triton Gaming Expo 2018
 - osu!
 Battle Royale